PhoenixTales/phoenix-docs/story/alpha-story-analysis.md

 * Earthquakes and visions happen that are thought to be related with the Magical Barrier.
 * A Psi drug related with Minecrawler secretion is essential and widespread both among humans and orcs to resist the madness.
-* There are escape plans, only supposed to be revealed to the player in course of the story.
+* There are escape plans, supposed to be revealed to the player in course of the story.
 * The player experiences horrific visions of the Sleeper throughout the game and has a vision in a dream.
 * He is lured into the camp of the psionics early on in the story to be involved in their plans (later "PrepareRitual" event).
 * The Psi Mages cause a madness wave in a mass ritual to awaken the Sleeper; earthquakes accompany the madness waves, resulting in the Old Mine being flooded (later "OmFull" event).
 * A vision in the fire during the ritual: A dead paladin is seen in the ancient temple behind a door, that was besieged by the Undead, he has a weapon with him that can harm the Sleeper (later Uriziel).
-* In consequence of the ritual the Old Mine cannot deliver Ore anymore; thus at some point the Old Camp raids the Free Camp.
-New Camp and Old Camp turn hostile (later "FmTaken" event).
+* In consequence of the ritual the Old Mine cannot deliver ore anymore; thus at some point the Old Camp raids the Free Camp.
+New Camp and Old Camp turn hostile (later "FMTaken" event).
-* The Magic Barrier is in disorder; according to the Demon Evocator everyone is in danger.
+* The Magic Barrier is in disorder; according to the Demon Summoner everyone is in danger.
 * There is a magic amulet that has to be acquired to help against Madness, to come closer than ten meters to the (psychic) Barrier without becoming mad (not defined why; perhaps to research the Barrier and what is going on).
 * At some point in the story there was supposed to be a mass event in form of a revolt against the Barons, summarised in the sentence "Down with the Orebarons".
 * The Sleeper was supposed to sleep at the foot of the Barrier on a platform from stone.
-* At some point, the Sleeper awakens.
+* At some point the Sleeper awakens.
-* Upon the threat of the awakening Sleeper, the Orcs flee to the Surface through the Free Mine; the New Camp is tarnished (later "OrcAssault" event).
+* Upon the threat of the awakening Sleeper the Orcs flee in shock to the Surface through the Free Mine; the New Camp is tarnished (later "OrcAssault" event).
 * The surface is unsafe and the orcs "use" the marketplace (exchange place) for some reason.
 * Open fights between the camps; the relationships go down resulting in chaos and overarching mutual killing sprees, secretly driven by the progressively more intense psi waves of the Sleeper that drives the whole Colony insane (later "Nemesis" event).
 * In some way the player enters the temple and tries to reach the deepest levels.
 * There is a Hood of a High Priest (undefined whether orcish or human, but most likely orcish) to protect from the wrath of the Sleeper, which would be given as a reward (undefined by whom, but apparently by the Priest himself as a reward for killing a specific powerful undead creature, such as the dragon below).
-* But an Undead Dragon or a dragon-like creature (it was not decided) blocks the way in a defile on the path to the Sleeper.
+* But an Undead Dragon or a dragon-like creature (it was not decided what exactly it would be) blocks the way in a defile on the path to the Sleeper.
 * Thus a weapon has to be found that enables to destroy the Undead.
 * The player acquires the weapon from the vision in the Paladin's Cave in the Temple, kills the dragon and somehow banishes the Sleeper.

 This was all part of the earliest iteration of the story.
-What was not yet included at this point or at least not yet mentioned in the documents available to us are the Minecrawler Queen (MCQ); the specifics of the player's involvement in the plans of the Sect and their internal struggle for power; the specifics of the player's involvement in the plan of the Watermages; the specifics of the involvement with the Demon Evocator and his role (it is also not clear if he was supposed to be part of the battlemages at the start (as was the case in a later iteration) or if he was living in his Demontower right from the beginning of the game, which is more likely); the specifics of how the player would get into the Orc Caves and the temple and what he would do there; and diverse connections of these different threads.
+What was not yet included at this point or at least not yet mentioned in the documents available to us are the Minecrawler Queen (MCQ); the specifics of the player's involvement in the plans of the Sect and their internal struggle for power; the specifics of the player's involvement in the plan of the Watermages; the specifics of the involvement with the Demon Summoner and his role (it is also not clear if he was supposed to be part of the battlemages (later firemages) at the start (as was the case in a later iteration) or if he was living in his Demontower right from the beginning of the game, which is more likely); the specifics of how the player would get into the Orc Caves and the Temple and what he would do there; and diverse connections of these different threads.

-While the most important story arcs were defined (and some of these most important story arcs were either not realised at all (to the regret of the developers, not because they rejected them) or heavily condensed), it was not yet sure what would lead to what and for which reason.
+While the most important story arcs were defined (and some of these most important story arcs were either not realised at all (often to the regret of the developers, not because they rejected them) or heavily condensed), it was not yet sure what would lead to what and for which reason.
 Chapters were not yet introduced.

 ## Phoenix (1997-1999)

-The next iteration of the story that we will describe below is based on the earliest available story document, described as "Story 3.3", given to us in 2022.
+The next iteration of the story that we will describe below is based on the earliest available story document, described as "Story 3.3", given to us and published by us in 2022.
 The Orpheus story outlined before can roughly be described as the "Story Version 1".
-That said, there was a story version 2 inbetween and we don't know anything about it, other than that it was a transitional stage between the two, probably without much or any additional information.
+That said, there was a story version 2 in between and we don't know anything about it, other than that it was a transitional stage between the two, probably without much or any additional information.
 But there is at least one difference we know of.
 In V2 the story was divided into chapters and at first there were supposed to be five.
 Thus we assume that the Story V2 can be identified with the story hinted at in the [Phoenix Pitch](https://bin.gothicarchive.org/documents/phoenix/PhoenixPitch.pdf), which mentions five chapters, while Story 3.3 has already six.

 The document is internally described as "Zusammenfassung Story-Meeting 27" (summary of the 27th story meeting).
 The document was created in November 21th of 1995(!) and was updated last in May 24th of 1999[*].

-[*] People keep saying that Gothic was in development for about 3 or so years, because it was 1998 that the ZenGin was started to be developed and the actual production, in a technical sense, went from 1998 (or the end of 1997, to be precise) to 2001.
+People keep saying that Gothic was in development for about 3 or so years, because it was 1998 that the ZenGin was started to be developed and the actual production, in a technical sense, went from 1998 (or the end of 1997, to be precise) to 2001.
 But this only refers to the stage of development under the working title *Phoenix*.
 If the whole conception phase and the *Orpheus* stage is taken into account, then the development has started as early as 1995 and in this sense Gothic was in development for at least 5 years.
 {: .subtext }

 It is a document that was updated and evolved in the course of many years.
 Earlier iterations are most likely lost (unless some dev may still have an older backup), because the document was just constantly overwritten for years.
 A version control system was not yet in use.